ml-explore/mlx/docs/src/dev/extensions.rst

         compute_encoder->setComputePipelineState(kernel);

         // Kernel parameters are registered with buffer indices corresponding to
-        // those in the kernel decelaration at axpby.metal int ndim = out.ndim();
+        // those in the kernel declaration at axpby.metal int ndim = out.ndim();
         size_t nelem = out.size();